PINTO0309/gazelle-dinov3/README_distill.md

 ## 8. Checkpoint & Resume Behaviour
 - The new CLI flags are stored inside checkpoints.
 Resuming a run automatically restores the teacher, weight, and temperature parameters and prints a warning if the CLI input differs.
+- Training checkpoints now persist **all** learnable weights, including the backbone when it is being fine-tuned.
+Older checkpoints created before this change may still lack backbone tensors; loading them triggers a warning but remains supported.
-- Teacher weights are **not** saved in checkpoints; reloading the teacher is deterministic because it is instantiated from the provided model name and its checkpoint.
-By default the scripts look for matching files in `./ckpts/` (e.g. `gazelle_dinov3_vits16plus.pt`, `gazelle_dinov3_vitb16.pt`).
-Pass `--distill_teacher_ckpt` to override or when the file lives elsewhere.
+- When you wish to reuse a checkpoint as the distillation teacher, you can pass it via `--distill_teacher_ckpt` and the loader will hydrate both backbone and head.
+By default the scripts still fall back to the curated files in `./ckpts/` (e.g. `gazelle_dinov3_vits16plus.pt`, `gazelle_dinov3_vitb16.pt`).

 ## 9. Practical Tips
 - **GPU memory**: running both student and teacher forward passes roughly doubles memory usage.
 Use AMP (`--use_amp`) or smaller batch sizes if you encounter OOM errors.